The Documented Listing Decision

 The reason is in the legal definition.
 Informed consent, as agency law describes it, is consent given after full and fair disclosure of all the facts a person needs to make a conscientious choice.
 A signature establishes that a disclosure was made.
 It does not, on its own, establish that the seller deliberated on the tradeoff being disclosed - and deliberation is where the definition locates "informed."
 A form can record that the seller was handed the facts; it cannot record that the seller weighed them.

-The instrument that captures both is a documented listing decision.
+A documented listing decision captures both.
 It pairs the signed acknowledgment a form provides with the deliberation a form omits: the financial tradeoff of a restricted buyer pool shown in real numbers, a specific lawful reason for restricting marketing, a defined fallback date when the home returns to the public MLS, and signatures from every titled seller, the listing agent, and the broker on the deliberation record itself.
+A disclosure form proves the conversation was acknowledged.
+A documented listing decision proves the conversation happened.

 The Compliance Forms and the Decision Record Are Two Different Things